Matching Belt Capacity to Industrial Demand

 Raw-Edge Construction: Why Removing the Fabric Matters

 Classical V-belts have a fabric wrap covering the exterior.
-Raw-edge belts do not — the EPDM rubber compound contacts the pulley groove directly, with no fabric layer between the belt body and the metal surface.
+Raw-edge belts do not — the CR/chloroprene rubber compound contacts the pulley groove directly, with no fabric layer between the belt body and the metal surface.

 This matters for three reasons: